$J$-holomorphic curves from closed $J$-anti-invariant forms: Finite -dimensional Hausdorff measure

-Fix $x \in M$, we can find a neighbourhood $U$ of $x$ and a non-degenerate 2-form $\Omega$ on $U$ such that $J$ is compatible with $\Omega$ in $U$.
+Fixing $x \in M$, we can find a neighbourhood $U$ of $x$ and a non-degenerate 2-form $\Omega$ on $U$ such that $J$ is compatible with $\Omega$ in $U$.
 This pair $(\Omega,J)$ induce an almost Hermitian metric on $U$.
 Now we can identify a geodesic ball centred at $x$ with a ball in $\R^4$ centred at the origin.
-Identifying $\R^4 = \C^2$ such that
+Identify $\R^4 = \C^2$ such that

-Here we write complex coordinates $(w^0,w^1)=(x^1, x^2, x^3, x^4)$.
+with complex coordinates $(w^0,w^1)=(x^1, x^2, x^3, x^4)$.
+Such coordinates wil be called Gaussian coordinates centred at $x$.
 So we may as well assume that $J$ is an almost complex structure on $\C^2$ which agrees with the standard complex structure $J_0$ at the origin.